Skip to main content

 Pruning

 Prune for shape in early spring (March–April).
-Tolerates hard renovation pruning — cut to 12 inches (30 cm) and the plant regrows from the stump.
-Remove leggy stems to maintain a compact form.
-Remove suckers if not desired.
+The plant tolerates hard renovation pruning to 12 inches (30 cm); regrowth emerges from the stump within one growing season.
+Leggy stems are removed at the base to maintain a compact form.
+Suckers are removed if not desired.

 Pruning Schedule